 I love a red lipstick.
 Perhaps not like the application in the pic of Kate above, but a red lip is such a striking, sexy, iconic lip.
 However I but apply it with trepidation, as it is quite the task to get it on properly, especially anything with a gloss or shine.
 Infact, yesterday I wore my new Kate Moss Rimmel red lippie (thank you to my lovely friend Krissy for that fabulous gift) and my colleague said "Look at the state of you!".
 I had smears of red all over my hands where I'd touched my lips.
 Oops.
 Messy!
 As Kate says of her red shade, "It's the ultimate shade.
 I wouldn't wear it during the day, but at night, or if it's a do, then it's good.
 Lipstick is the classic, iconic make-up, isn't it?
 You think of Marilyn Monroe and Grace Kelly, and it's always about the lips."

 I asked my make up maestro friend Fox about best tips for applying disaster-free red lippie.
 She says to simply slough the lips to ensure they are not dry or flaky, then apply with a brush for more control.
 A darker centre lip with a dab of strong red gives you a fuller, pouty look.
 Then you can blot for a matte look or dab gloss on top for shiny.
 A lip prime like MAC Prep & Prime will stop lipstick bleeding, as does a dust of powder with a fat brush- just shake your powder brush well before dusting!
 Fox has a great tip for lippie on the run and emergencies - mix a little blusher or lip liner with a gloss or chapstick to colour your lips.
 (Conversely, I used a dab of lippie on cheeks if caught sans blusher and looking wan/hungover).
 Makeup artist Pat McGrath has used Blistex & lip liners for years).
-I also lie using a lip liner to get into the corners of the mouth when wearing bright reds - one area I never seem to be able to get to without the aid of a brush or a lip pencil.
-I had that 'nude corner look!
+I use a red lip liner to get into the corners of the mouth when wearing bright reds - one area I never seem to be able to get to without the aid of a brush or a lip pencil.
+Nothing looks worse than a patchy red lip with nude un-filled corners.

 When choosing a red to suit your complexion and colouring, the rules to stick by are: